-This lovely, mild hike winds along the mountains below the Jungfrau, giving you a great view not only of the Grindelwald valley and the mountain you’re on, but also of all the mountains above you.
+This lovely, mild hike winds along the mountains below the Jungfrau, giving you a great view not only of the Grindelwald valley and the mountain you’re on, but also of all the mountains above you including the Eiger.
 So beautiful!
 While many of the trails in this region are quite steep and difficult, this trail is easy enough for little hikers in training and is also manageable with an all-terrain stroller.
-This trail is also a good option when the mountain peaks, like the Jungfrau and Eiger and covered in clouds, but the lower elevations are clear, like the day we went.
-By the time we finished our hike, the higher clouds had cleared so we continued up to the Jungfraujoch.
+There is a big playground at Männlichen where you can enjoy the big views while the kids play.

 |Trail:||4.7 km one way, about 1hr30|

 |Open:||end of May to mid October

 |Cost 2017:||Adult full fare hiking ticket CHF 57

 This Panorama trail is a one way trail that goes from Mannlichen to Kleine Scheidegg.
 You access the trail from mountain transport from either Lauterbrunnen or Grindelwald.
 At the end of the hike at Kleine Scheidegg, you can take a train back to either Lauterbrunnen or Grindelwald or extend your day and ride the train up to Jungfraujoch.
 Trail overview on Jungfrau Region website